Podlite - a lightweight markup language

 Notification blocks

-These blocks, often referred to as admonitions, callouts, or alerts, serve to draw the reader's attention to different types of content, such as tips, warnings, or important notes.
+These blocks, often referred to as admonitions, callouts, or alerts, serve to draw attention to different types of content, such as tips, warnings, or important notes.

-To create specially formatted blocks to highlight information in Podlite the =nested block and :notice attribute are utilized.
+To create specially formatted blocks highlighting information in Podlite, the =nested block and :notice attribute are used.

 For example: